-This is a crash course of MBA where the syllabus is reduced to two-three major blocks and is completed y experts in very less time.
-Though the demand for this kind of MBA course is at a steep, it really leaves a big gap in the learning process for students.
-Yet, if you are in a hurry to add the MBA degree in your resume, this is your cup of tea.
+This is a crash course of MBA where the syllabus is reduced to two to three major blocks and is completed by experts in very little time.
+Though the demand for this kind of MBA course is steep, it really leaves a big gap in the learning process for students.
+Yet, if you are in a hurry to add the MBA degree to your resume, this is your cup of tea.

 Executive MBA (EMBA)

 Originated in 1981, this MBA required work experience and is meant for professionals.
-Some colleges in facts state a minimum of 5-years or 10-years work experience in order to pursue this.
-The syllabus of EMBA is framed in a way, that you cannot understand it until you have an understanding about industry proceedings.
+Some colleges in fact state a minimum of 5-years or 10-years of work experience in order to pursue this.
+The syllabus of EMBA is framed in a way, that you cannot understand until you have an understanding of industry proceedings.

 The first primary criteria are to clear the college graduation with good or qualifying marks.
 Next, to this, students need to clear and have a good score in common entrance exams like the Graduate Management Admission Test (GMAT) or Graduate Record Examination (GRE).
 For top B-schools even set work experience as a criterion for MBA admission.
 However, the set of eligibility criteria differs from college to college or B-schools that you need to check prior admission process.

-If your MBA course is split into 4 semesters than here is the probable syllabus that you can expect.
-However, the syllabus of MBA exam varies between colleges, universities and so on.
+If your MBA course is split into 4 semesters then here is the probable syllabus that you can expect.
+However, the syllabus of the MBA exam varies between colleges, universities, and so on.

 The answer depends entirely on your present academic status and work experience (if any).
 Also how much time you are ready to spare for your MBA course is another determinant for you to decide your MBA course.

 This is an important question that you should discuss with elders and experts to take the right decision.
-As the number of MBA providers are simply mushrooming, it’s important to pick a good one so that your MBA course really benefits your career in future.
+As the number of MBA providers is imply mushrooming, it’s important to pick a good one so that your MBA course really benefits your career in the future.